nikhita/gobot/README.md

 Gobot is still a simple bot but I am in the process of turning it into a [Markov Chain bot](http://stackoverflow.com/questions/5306729/how-do-markov-chain-chatbots-work).
 TLDR: A Markov Chain bot will generate new sentences using the words said previously and build intelligible replies.

+Note: It still has a few bugs - the formatting can be improved and I am working on it!

 If you'd like to know more or want to get in touch, please email at nikitaraghunath at gmail dot com or visit https://nikinath.github.io/.